sarahsweat/NYC_Sanitation_Inspections/README.md

 ## Features
 * Connections to the NYC Open Data and Yelp APIs
+* Sophisticated user logins, sign ups, log outs
+* Smooth and seemless input validations
-* Stylish and functional CLI interface
+* Stylish, colorful and functional CLI interface with programatic table-rendering

 ## Functionality
 * Save selected restaurants to 'would like to visit' and 'would like to avoid'